 Can I Study Online?

 With the knowledge you gain, you will be equipped to continue your journey towards a role as an Early Years Teacher.
-Among our portfolio of courses is the Diploma for the Early Years Workforce (Early Years Educator) CACHE Level 3 (RQF).
+Among our portfolio of courses is the Level 3 Diploma for Working in the Early Years Workforce (Early Years Educator).
 Based on the framework of the Early Years Foundation Stages (EYFS), our course is a combination of online learning and practical training.

 In fact, you must be working in early years education or have arranged a placement to successfully achieve your Level 3 diploma.
 The qualification is accredited by NCFE CACHE (Council for Awards in Care, Health and Education).
 There are a range of topics you will cover in your modules, including the following: